Caltech-AMBER/ambersim/README.md

 ```
 install-mujoco-from-source [--hash <mujoco_commit_hash>] [--mujoco-dir /path/to/local/mujoco]
 ```
 Both `--hash` and `--mujoco-dir` are optional arguments.
 If no hash is supplied, we pull the latest one.
-If no `mujoco` directory is supplied, we assume that `mujoco/` is a sibling directory to `ambersim`, and if none exists, this script pulls the entire `mujoco` repo there.
+If no `mujoco` directory is supplied, we clone `mujoco` into your environments site packages directly.

 In order to build `mujoco` successfully, you may need to install system-wide dependencies with the following commands:
 ```